Home Weight ManagementBest Home Workout Routines 2026: No Equipment Needed (Science-Backed Programs)

 Weeks 3-4: Progression Phase

 Increase to 3 rounds.
-Progress exercises:
+Progress each exercise to the next variation:

 Exercise Reps/Duration Target Muscles